According to a 2016 life insurance study conducted by LIRMA, 86% of consumers agreed most people need life insurance.

 Where Can I Buy Term or Whole Life Insurance?

-As with other types of insurance, you may purchase policies through an independent online broker, from an independent local insurance agent or directly from an insurance company.
+As with other types of insurance, you may purchase policies through an independent online broker, from an independent local insurance agent, directly from an insurance company or a site like Bestow.

 An insurance broker often works with families by looking at their current needs and doing the “shopping” on the family’s behalf.
 The broker does not represent any particular insurance company but should present you with a list of options based on your specific situation.